IBM/virtualhelpdesk/README.md

 1. Locate attribute `AFFECTEDPERSON` and unselect the `Exclude?` checkbox.

+1. Click `OK`.

 #### Configuring OSLC Resources in Maximo/ICD system

-This section is only required if you have a newer release of Maximo/ICD system (there is OSLC Resources application in your system).
+This section is only required if you have a newer release of Maximo/ICD system(there is OSLC Resources application in your system).

 To create new OSLC Resource MYSR,